VariSingh/freezyheader/README.md

 <h3>Dependencies</h3>

 jquery-1.7.min.js.
 I have not tested this with latest version.
-Will do in next update
+Will do in next update.